Digital Experience Monitoring and the Move to Customer-Centric IT

 Being a technologist is no longer enough; IT pros must “understand the business in its entirety and have empathy for end users.”
-To achieve this, Saueressig recommends IT professionals engage in user shadowing – actively observing first hand what end users are trying to accomplish and how they perform them – often requiring the use of multiple applications.
+To achieve this, Saueressig recommends IT professionals engage in user shadowing – actively observing first hand what business processes end users must accomplish and how they perform them – often requiring the use of multiple applications.
 From there, virtual user technology is especially powerful for putting new end user insights to active use to ensure consistently excellent end user experiences.

 Unlike other tools used to monitor end user digital experience, virtual user-powered digital experience monitoring solutions (notably Login PI) very closely simulate real-world workers and the particular combinations of applications they regularly use.
 The customer-centric IT department, having learned about their real-world user workloads, can readily define virtual user workloads that closely match the actual step-by-step activities workers actually take to perform key business processes.

 By measuring the time required for each step taken by a virtual user, IT operations can accurately predict infrastructure issues that will impair user experience and correct them before end users are affected.